create-react-lite/create-react-lite/README.md

 ## No Configuration needed

 You do not have to setup TypeScript, Css Loaders or Babel to get going.

-## Requirements

-You need at least Node Version 12 installed on your development machine.

 ## Typescript